xemeds/cube/README.md

 The idea behind single-header file libraries is that they're easy to distribute and deploy because all the code is contained in a single file.
 By default, the .hpp file here acts as its own header file, i.e. they declare the functions contained in the file but don't actually result in any code getting compiled.

 So in addition, you should select exactly one C++ source file that actually instantiates the code, preferably a file you're not editing frequently.
-This file should define a specific macro to actually enable the function definitions.
+This file should include the library to actually enable the function definitions.

-	#define CUBE_HPP_IMPLEMENTATION
 	#include "cube.hpp"

 ## Usage